ZeusesNeckMeat/RiskOfRain2-ItemRoulette/README.md

 If you find any bugs, incompatibilities with other mods, or just general suggestions please feel free to add them to the [Issues section](https://github.com/ZeusesNeckMeat/RiskOfRain2-ItemRoulette/issues) in Github!

 ## Changelog

+**2.0.1**
+* Fixed a bug where the minimum number of items per ItemTag was not correctly being taken into consideration when Boss and/or Lunar item pool limiters were set
+* Updated Readme to add new info for the `How the item pool limitation works` and `Cusomizing items by tag` sections

 **2.0.0**
 * Updated the mod to be compatible with the Aniversary Updated